KDomingo owns a ground fogger and has experimented with many different fog techniques.

-- And a wide exit.
+- A wide exit.

 This is a good model to follow if you decide to make your own chiller for your machine.
 I like this design because both the chiller and the tube that the fog travels through are sealed.
-So, even when the ice melts, the water will stay in the chiller creating iced water.
+So, even when the ice melts, the water will stay in the chiller, creating iced water.

 Warm Up the Surroundings